 Regional Director Harold T.

 Constructed 1933-1950 • Dedicated 1950

 Location.
-47° 57.617′ Touch for map.
+47° 57.617′ N, 118° 59.198′ W. Marker is in Coulee Dam, Washington, in Grant County.
+Marker can be reached from Columbia Avenue (State Highway 155) south of Lincoln Avenue, on the left when traveling south.
 Marker is located at the Grand Coulee Dam Visitor Center.
+Touch for map.
 Marker is in this post office area: Coulee Dam WA 99116, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
 Franklin Delano Roosevelt (here, next to this marker); Welcome to Grand Coulee Dam (a few steps from this marker); History of the Steamboat Rock Area (approx. 9 miles away).